Koh Lipe Island, Thailand: My First Solo Travel Experience

 ✅ People I Met

-I met several travelers, but the one who caught my attention was Tim from Germany.
+But the one who really caught my attention was Tim from Germany.

 Why?
-Because he’s literally living the dream!
-His parents are paying for him to travel the world after his studies.
-Meanwhile, here I am, saving every last cent just to go on a trip.
+Because he’s literally living the dream.
+His parents are funding his travels around the world after he finished his studies.
+Meanwhile, here I am, counting every last cent just to go on a single trip.
+Like… what a life 😅

 No issues finding halal food here!
 Plenty of restaurants.
 But if you’re looking to save money, there’s a 7-Eleven on Walking Street where you can grab instant noodles and snacks.